What is the "Gospel"?

 --Keith Comparetto

-What is the gospel?
-To those who believe in the Bible, it seems like such a simple question: It is the “Good News” of course – the Good News of salvation, of redemption from the slavemarket of sin, of justification before Him who will judge the living and the dead.
-But how does one partake of this Good News?
-Some would say the answer is a matter of simple confession to God in agreement with the truths of the Gospel, as summarized in part by Paul’s words to the Corinthians: “For I delivered unto you first of all that which I also received: how that Christ died for our sins according to the Scriptures, and that He was buried, and that He rose again the third day according to the Scriptures” (1 Cor.
+Some would say the answer is a matter of simple confession to God in agreement with the truths of the gospel, as summarized in part by Paul’s words in 1 Corinthians 15: “For I delivered to you first of all that which I also received: that Christ died for our sins according to the Scriptures, and that He was buried, and that He rose again the third day according to the Scriptures” (1 Cor.
 15:3-4).
-But this summary is complicated by the qualifiers in verse two, which indicate that one may “receive” the Gospel truths unsavingly: “if you keep in memory [or, “hold fast”] and “unless ye have believed in vain.”
+But this summary is complicated by the qualifiers that precede it, which indicate that one may “receive” the gospel truths unsavingly: “if you hold fast that word which I preached to you." and “unless you believed in vain” (1 Cor.
+15:2).

-Some will take you straight to Jesus’ words to Nicodemus in John chapter three: “Ye must be born again.”
+Some will go to Jesus’ words to Nicodemus in John chapter three: “Ye must be born again.”
 But this truth is not fully explained in the passage, for how does one go about being “born again”?
-Despite modern notions of “leading a soul to Christ” or “making a decision for Christ,” the New Birth is not humanly possible, as Nicodemus himself replied.
-It does seem that an important qualification to all of these summarized “Gospels” is found in this very passage, in Jesus’ explanation to Nicodemus in verses five and eight: "Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God....The wind bloweth where it listeth, and thou hearest the sound thereof, but canst not tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit.”
-Here, a crucial aspect of the Gospel of Christ is proclaimed: that salvation is, after all, not a human act but a divine one, one that involves the infusion of God’s Spirit into man, and one which perhaps should not be so glibly summarized into a simple formula.
-“Ye must be born again” means for certain that to be the beneficiaries of the Good News, we must have a work of God performed in us, and that we must, as the passage indicates, evaluate the reality of that work biblically by the fruit it produces (for we are told in the passage, “thou hearest the sound thereof,” i.e., we see its effects); otherwise we have not truly been “born of the Spirit.”
+The point here is that despite modern notions of “leading a soul to Christ” or “making a decision for Christ,” the New Birth is not humanly possible, as Nicodemus himself replied.
+It does seem that an important qualification to all of these summarized “gospels” is found in this very passage, in Jesus’ explanation to Nicodemus in verses five and eight: "Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
+The wind blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes.
+So is everyone who is born of the Spirit.”
+Here, a crucial aspect of the gospel of Christ is proclaimed: that salvation is, after all, not a human act but a divine one, one that involves the infusion of God’s Spirit into man, and one which perhaps should not be so glibly summarized into a simple formula.
+“You must be born again” means for certain that to be the beneficiaries of the Good News, we must have a work of God performed in us, and that we must, as the passage indicates, evaluate the reality of that work biblically by the fruit it produces (for we are told in the passage, “you hear the sound of it,” i.e., we see its effects); otherwise we have not truly been “born of the Spirit.”